Sugerencia de edades

 Anchovies are small fish that provide a vital food source for humans and oceanic creatures alike.
 There are more than 140 species around the world—from the Atlantic and Pacific Oceans, to the Black and Mediterranean Seas.
 For centuries, diverse cultures have eaten fresh anchovies as a delicacy.
 Preserved anchovies are often packed in salt, which leaches liquid from the anchovy and infuses the fish with rich, savory flavor.

 Yes.
-Finned fish are classified as a Global Priority Allergen by the World Health Organization.
+Finned fish are classified as a common allergen by the World Health Organization.
 It’s estimated that only 0.2% of people are allergic to finned fish worldwide, and the prevalence of fish allergies in children, while variable, is even less than in adults.
 About 40% of people with finned fish allergies don’t experience their first allergic reaction until adulthood.
 Unfortunately, most individuals who are allergic to finned fish do not outgrow the allergy.

 Some individuals with finned fish allergy may react from inhaling proteins that become aerosolized when cooking fish.
 If this is the case for baby, you may wish to avoid cooking fish in the household when baby is present.